Volunteering experiences: why and how to include them in your curriculum vitae

 This is an opportunity to develop skills that can always come in handy when looking for a job, especially soft skills.
 For example, an experience in the coordination of sports groups could be declined, professionally, in leadership skills and teamwork, as well as a volunteer activity in the health sector could help to acquire skills such as empathy, management stress, etc.

-In any case, volunteering in the CV is not a strategic card only for high school and recent graduates: on the contrary, it can also be important for those who want to change sector or reposition themselves on the job market after a long period unemployment.
+In any case, volunteering in the CV is not a strategic card only for high school and recent graduates: on the contrary, it can also be important for those who want to change sector or reposition themselves on the job market after a long period of unemployment.

-Mentioning your experiences as a volunteer on your resume will allow you to tell something very personal about yourself, indirectly talking about passions, interests and character traits.
+Mentioning your experiences as a volunteer on your resume will allow you to tell something very personal about yourself, indirectly talking about passions, interests, and character traits.

 It is important to remember, however, that this type of information could also bring to light unsolicited details, which could in some way influence the judgment of some recruiters.